Utilities functions

 Raised cosine function

-Estimation of the shortest interval containing percent of the samples in ‘data’.
+Estimation of the shortest interval of x values, containing {percent}% of the samples in ‘x’.

 Parameters: